Simplifying Textured Triangle Meshes in the Wild: Introduction

-In this work, we propose a robust method to efficiently simplify triangle meshes that may contain multiple components, non-manifolds, and even the extreme case like triangle soups (\reffig{stress_tests}).
-Unlike previous methods that assume manifold inputs, we elevate the restriction and allow our approach to work with a soup of triangles.
-This enables us to handle \emph{all} triangle meshes one can encounter today.
-To handle textured meshes, instead of preserving UVs like prior arts, we propose to preserve textures during simplification via \emph{successive mapping}.
+In this work, we propose a method to simplify \emph{any} textured triangle meshes that may contain multiple components, non-manifold geometry, and even the extreme case like triangle soups (\reffig{stress_tests}).
+We elevate the manifold restriction of prior arts to work with a soup of triangles, while guaranteeing to converge to the classic quadric error simplification results on manifold inputs.
+To handle textured meshes, we successively compute correspondences between the input mesh and the simplified mesh, unlike prior arts that aim at preserving UV coordinates.
+Our strategy reduces texture distortion and prevents texture bleeding occurs during the simplification process.
+This combination enables us to handle arbitrary textured meshes one can encounter today, without degraded performance on clean inputs (see \reffig{manifold_vs_nonmanifold}).
+We provide a background (\refsec{background}) and analyze the limitations of existing strategies (\refsec{pitfalls}).
+This analysis highlights issues with current tools and motivates revisiting the simplification problem for mesh data in-the-wild.

-This paper starts with a detailed analysis of the pitfalls of existing mesh simplification strategies and a combination of them (\refsec{pitfalls}).
-We then detail our robust mesh simplification method which consists of (1) a construction strategy of simplicial 2-complex tailored for mesh simplification (\refsec{topological_operations}), (2) a modified quadric error metric with a small change in the metric accumulation strategy that leads to significant improvements in the output quality (\refsec{our_quadric}), and (3) a novel texture preservation simplification strategy based on successive mapping (\refsec{transfer_textures}).
-We demonstrate that our method can robustly simplify triangle meshes in the wild and achieve better results than prior arts on qualitative, quantitative, and user study evaluations (\refsec{results}).
-Our work contributes to the emerging toolkit for \emph{robust geometry processing}, such as \cite{JacobsonKS13, SawhneyC20}, by offering a robust mesh LOD technique.